Answer Engine Optimization, Explained in 5 Minutes

 AEO is different in three concrete ways.

 There is no ranking page.
 AI gives one answer with a few names.
 There’s no “rank #4.”
 Either you’re the answer or you’re invisible.
-This makes the stakes of being recommended much higher, and the stakes of being missed much more painful.
+Getting recommended matters more.
+Getting missed hurts more.

 The signals are different.
 AI doesn’t just look at your website.
 It looks at your Google Business Profile, your reviews on every platform, your mentions on Reddit and Quora, your appearance in industry directories, your Wikidata entity, and your structured data (schema).
 Most of the work that moves AI citations happens off your website, not on it.

 The audience is closer to the decision.
 Someone asking ChatGPT “best family dentist in Brampton who takes new patients” is closer to picking up the phone than someone clicking around Google.
-AEO leads tend to convert better than equivalent SEO traffic — but you have to actually be in the answer.
+AEO leads tend to convert better than equivalent SEO traffic.
+But you have to be in the answer.

 The two scores AEO measures

-Visibility — when a customer asks AI a natural buyer-intent question (“who is the best naturopath in Brampton for women’s health?”), how often are you named, and where do you rank in the answer?
+Visibility is how often you’re named when a customer asks AI a buyer-intent question (“who is the best naturopath in Brampton for women’s health?”) and where you rank in the answer.
 This is the score tied to revenue.

-Awareness — does AI know you exist at all, even if you’re not the top recommendation?
+Awareness is whether AI knows you exist at all, even if you’re not the top recommendation.
 We test this by asking AI to “list the top 20 [whatever you do] in [your city].”
-If you appear at rank 14, you have non-zero awareness, even when your visibility for natural questions is zero.
+If you appear at rank 14, you have non-zero awareness, even when your visibility for direct questions is zero.

 The reason to split them is the fix is different.
-Zero visibility plus zero awareness means AI doesn’t know you exist — you need foundational work (directories, schema, NAP consistency, reviews).
-Zero visibility but healthy awareness means AI knows you but doesn’t trust you enough to name you first — you need content work (Reddit answers, blog posts, FAQ content, review coaching).
-A single number can’t tell those two situations apart, and it’s the difference between months of wasted budget and months of actual progress.
+Zero visibility plus zero awareness means AI doesn’t know you exist.
+You need foundational work: directories, schema, NAP consistency, reviews.
+Zero visibility but healthy awareness means AI knows you but doesn’t trust you enough to name you first.
+That calls for content work: Reddit answers, blog posts, FAQ pages, review coaching.
+A single number can’t tell those two situations apart.
+That’s the difference between months of wasted budget and months of actual progress.

 What AEO work actually looks like